 What happens to a piece of land that has repeated use of pesticides?
 The soil becomes dirt.
-This dirt (a four-letter word if you ask me) and is an alarm call to insects and other weeds to come remedy the situation.
-Not only does using synthetic fertilizers and pesticides damage the soil, but these toxic pesticides are slowing making each of these toxic weeds resistant!
+This dirt (a four-letter word if you ask me) is an alarm call to insects and other weeds to come to remedy the situation.
+Not only does using synthetic fertilizers and pesticides damage the soil, but these toxic pesticides are slowly making each of these toxic weeds resistant!
 Pesticide use has risen over 20% since 2004.
-Big Ag is creating an epidemic of herbicide resistant super plants.
+Big Ag is creating an epidemic of herbicide-resistant superplants.

-Using goats is a win win.
-The goats love to eat a variety of plants and is good for their health.
+Using goats is a win-win.
+The goats love to eat a variety of plants which is good for their health.

 Goats Finally Cleaning up Washington DC

 Some goat herders add a little purse around the goat’s neck.
-This purse will tiny holes in it is filled with native and wild plants that will re seed the area to cover the bare earth that is left behind.
+This purse will have tiny holes in it is filled with native and wild plants that will re-seed the area to cover the bare earth that is left behind.

-I think it is brilliant idea and one that weed management consultants should take note on.
+I think it is a brilliant idea and one that weed management consultants should take note on.

 Listed below are goat farmers and herders who manage weeds with goats.
 Feel free to reach out to them to learn more.